 - Reusability: The mask can be reused and retains the viral protection for up to 50 washes.

-One mask that gets very good reviews is the Wise Protec Anti-Viral Breathe Better Mask.
+Another mask that gets very good reviews is the Wise Protec Anti-Viral Breathe Better Mask.
 The mask is designed to be worn for long periods of time so is ideal for long haul flights.
 The material that the mask is made from is specifically designed to repel water and organic matter which creates an invisible barrier to keep you safe.
 The mask is antibacterial and antiviral and claims to reduce 99.5% of Sars-Cov-2 on contact with the mask.

 The mask is designed to self-clean within 24 hours and therefore does not need to be machine washed at high temperatures or ironed.
 After wearing, it is recommended that you hand-wash the mask in warm water and leave to dry.